 - 1/4 cup Berry Compote

-- To a large mixing bowl add flaxseed and water and let set for a minute or two.
-Then add olive oil, maple syrup, baking soda, baking powder, salt and whisk to combine.
+- To a large mixing bowl, add flaxseed and water and let set for a minute or two.
+Then add olive oil, maple syrup, baking soda, baking powder, and salt and whisk to combine.
 Add almond milk and whisk again until well combined.

-- Preheat electric griddle to medium heat (or about 325 degrees F), or a large skillet on the stove stop.
+- Preheat electric griddle to medium heat (or about 325 degrees F / 162 C), or a large skillet on the stove stop.
 You want the surface to be hot but not screaming hot – oil shouldn’t smoke when it makes contact with the surface.

 - Lightly grease your griddle with oil of choice and pour 1/4 cup measurements of the batter onto the griddle.
 There should be 6 pancakes.
 (If your batter looks too thick, thin it with a little more almond milk.)
 Flip when bubbles appear in the middle and the edges turn slightly dry, being careful not to burn.